ueberdosis/tiptap/docs/src/docPages/introduction.md

 **TypeScript.** tiptap 2 is written in TypeScript.
 That helps us to find bugs early and gives you a nice autocomplete for the API (if your IDE supports that) on top of the extensive human written documentation.

-**Collaborative.** Real-time collaboration, syncing between different devices or working offline used to be hard.
+**Collaborative.** Real-time collaboration, syncing between different devices and working offline used to be hard.
 We provide everything you need to keep everything in sync, conflict-free with the power of [Y.js](https://github.com/yjs/yjs).
 Our production-grade setup requires less than 20 lines of code.

 ## Who uses tiptap?
 - [GitLab](https://gitlab.com)